mithereal/ex_fmcsa/README.md

 -
 ######Federal Motor Carrier Safety Administration
-this tool was created to fetch public information related to registered motor carriers in the united states responses are tuples in order to facilitate error handeling of data marshalls
+this tool was created to fetch public information related to registered motor carriers in the united states

 ## Installation